Prometheus: Twentieth century

 In his 1952 book, Lucifer and Prometheus, Zvi Werblowsky presented the speculatively derived Jungian construction of the character of Satan in Milton's celebrated poem Paradise Lost.
 Werblowsky applied his own Jungian style of interpretation to appropriate parts of the Prometheus myth for the purpose of interpreting Milton.
 A reprint of his book in the 1990s by Routledge Press included an introduction to the book by Carl Jung.
 Some Gnostics have been associated with identifying the theft of fire from heaven as embodied by the fall of Lucifer "the Light Bearer".

 Ayn Rand cited the Prometheus myth in Anthem, The Fountainhead, and Atlas Shrugged, using the mythological character as a metaphor for creative people rebelling against the confines of modern society in The Fountainhead and for the punishment given to "Men of Production" for their productivity and ability in Atlas Shrugged.

 The Eulenspiegel Society began the magazine Prometheus in the early 1970s; it is a decades-long-running magazine exploring issues important to kinksters, ranging from art and erotica, to advice columns and personal ads, to conversation about the philosophy of consensual kink.
 The magazine now exists online.

 The artificial chemical element promethium is named after Prometheus.

+Saturn's moon Prometheus is named after him.

+American Prometheus is a book released in 2005 about Robert J. Oppenheimer, the "father of the atomic bomb".